notaryagg/oldi3dots/README.md

-# dots for my old i3 setup
+# dots of my old i3 setup
 ## not updating anymore